 Note that you in advance (just in case) should create a partition of at least 8 GB for ExTiX and a SWAP space double the size of your computer’s RAM.
-Ie if you have RAM of 1024 MB or less.
+I.e. if you have RAM of 1024 MB or less.
 If you have RAM of 2 GB or more it’s enough with a SWAP space of 2 GB.
-The installation program in ExTiX is otherwise “intuitive".
+The installation program in ExTiX is otherwise “intuitive”.
+To start it just click on the desktop icon “Install ExTiX 15.1.1“.
 Choose manual partitioning and select the partition you created in advance for installation.
-SAFE INSTALLATON: Do not change language/locale from default English during installation.
-NOTE re.
-ExTiX build 150104 and 150105: If you want to add respositories with a command (for example: sudo apt-add-repository ppa:kubuntu-ppa/backports) you’ll have change the first line in /etc/lsb-release to “DISTRIB_ID=Ubuntu“.
+Note re. languages: The install language you choose during the installation will be your “locale” when the installation is ready.
+Almost all programs will have menus etc. in you chosen language.
+NOTE: If you want to add repositories with a command (for example: sudo apt-add-repository ppa:kubuntu-ppa/backports) you’ll have change the first line in /etc/lsb-release to “DISTRIB_ID=Ubuntu“.

 Read my instruction.